HL7NZ/nzf/input/pagecontent/data.md

 **Example Queries**

-The simplist way to retrieve an individual medicine resource is via the id
+The simplest way to retrieve an individual medicine resource is via the id from any level of the NZMT hierarchy
 >[base]/Medication/44282231000116104

 Medications are also available via the code field which returns a bundle